hantsy/building-restful-apis-with-springmvc-gitbook/rest.md

-# An introdution to REST
+# An introduction to REST

 Before you write some real world codes, you have to spend some time to prepare the .